[Takeoff #7] Being a recipient of a Young Researchers Grant (JCJC)

 Why not get your projects off the ground too?
 Contact us

-Our mission: the success of your project!
+Our mission: to ensure the success of your project!